Papa Ajasco

 Papa Ajasco and Company (formerly The Ajasco Family) is a Nigerian family television sitcom created by Wale Adenuga in 1996.
 The show is a spin-off of a feature film of the same title produced by Wale Adenuga in 1984, which in turn is based on the comic Ikebe Super.
-The story revolves around the Ajasco family and their comedic interpretations to major societal issues.
-The main characters include womanising patriarch Papa Ajasco, his long-suffering wife Mama Ajasco, their mischievous son Bobo Ajasco, local playboy Boy Alinco, promiscuous gold-digger Miss Pepeiye, and illiterate ne'er-do-wells Pa James and Pa Jimoh.
-At its prime, Papa Ajasco was widely considered to be Nigeria's most watched comedy series, viewed weekly in twelve African countries.
+The story revolves around the Ajasco family and their comedic interpretations of major societal issues.
+The main characters include promiscuous patriarch, Papa Ajasco, his long-suffering wife Mama Ajasco, their mischievous son Bobo Ajasco, local playboy Boy Alinco, promiscuous gold-digger Miss Pepeiye, and illiterate ne'er-do-wells Pa James and Pa Jimoh.
+At its prime, Papa Ajasco was widely considered to be Nigeria's most watched comedy series, and was viewed weekly in twelve African countries.

 Background

-Adenuga released Papa Ajasco movie in 1983, which was one of Golden Age Nollywood productions.
+Adenuga released the Papa Ajasco movie in 1983, one of Golden Age pre-Nollywood productions.
 He stated in an interview that the title character was motivated from the lead role in Ikebe Super.
-Adenuga began producing and airing the television series as Ajasco Family in 1996.
+Adenuga began producing and airing the television series as "The Ajasco Family" on AIT in 1996 before it was later renamed Papa Ajasco.